 Do I have a urinary tract infection?
 Symptoms, signs, and when to worry

 The urinary tract starts at the kidneys, where urine is produced.
-Urine then travels to the bladder in the ureters, leaves the bladder in the urethra, and is expelled when the bladder nerves sense it is full.
-The bladder is the storage organ for urine, and is the most common location in the body to have an infection.1
+Urine then travels to the bladder in the ureters — tubes that drain urine from the kidneys to the bladder — leaves the bladder through the urethra, and is expelled when the bladder nerves sense it is full.
+The bladder is the storage organ for urine, and is one of the most common locations of infection in the body.1

 Urinary tract infections (UTIs) typically occur when bacteria, including normal bacteria present in the bowel and vagina, enter the urethra.
 The most common organism or bacteria to come from the gut is E.coli, which is present in every woman’s gut, but can cause infection in the urinary tract.